 The NT Writers Centre encourages vibrant literary activity in the Northern Territory, developing and supporting writers in all genres at all stages of their careers.
 We value quality NT writing as a unique component of Australia’s literary wealth and recognise Indigenous writers and storytellers as a core component of this.

-Territory Read Biennial NT Book Awards
+Territory Read biennial NT Book Awards

-Imprint Annual members magazine
+Imprint annual members magazine (previously Write Turn)

 Andrew McMillan Memorial Residency and Eco House Residency Annual writers residencies